Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay, but changes will only be applied to newly spawned creatures or creatures in inactive areas.

 ► Conflicts:
-  Incompatible with anymod that changes creature resource drops timer.
+  Incompatible with anymod that changes creature resource drops timer (e.g Instant Monster Loot Drop).

 ----------------------- [Faster Equip] -------------------------